Amruthashenoy98/FMCG-Sales-Report-PowerBI/README.md

 ## This is a Power BI project on FMCG Sales Analysis Report.
+It has been published to Power BI service.

 1. Home Page
    ![image](https://github.com/user-attachments/assets/9eb550b8-a830-4fb3-8e44-c097f08730a5)